miBadger/ActiveRecord/docs/AbstractActiveRecord.md

 ## Writing custom Traits
 Custom traits can extend the behaviour of AbstractActiveRecord using hooks.
 There are 4 hooks available
 - extendTableDefinition: Add new columns to the entity
-- registerTraitInsertHook: Add behaviour before inserting a new entry into the database
+- registerCreateHook: Add behaviour before inserting a new entry into the database
-- registerTraitUpdateHook: Add behaviour before updating a record in the database
+- registerUpdateHook: Add behaviour before updating a record in the database
+- registerReadHook: Add behaviour before attempting to read a record from the database
+- registerDeleteHook: Add behaviour before attempting to remove a record from the database
-- registerTraitSearchHook: Modify the default search parameters
+- registerSearchHook: Modify the default search parameters

 ```php
 <?php